 Hiking up the Badaling section of the Great Wall is relatively easy in comparison to other sections of the Great Wall.
-The stairs at Badaling are not very steep and they are also equipped with handrails.
+The stairs at Badaling are not very steep and they are also equipped with handrails at some parts.
 Furthermore, you can visit the north section of the area using the provided cable car or the more daring pulley.
-The pulley is not available for visiting the south section and is not recommended for young children and seniors as it offers a little more challenging ride compared to the cable car.
+The pulley is not recommended for young children and seniors as it is a little more challenging compared to the cable car.

-We would definitely recommend that you take some water with you for the duration of the hike as there are no restaurants inside the scenic area.
-Some restaurants can be found around the entrance but you can avoid touristy prices by preparing your own snacks for the hike.
+Remember to take some water with you for the hike, as there are no restaurants inside the scenic area.
+Some restaurants can be found around the entrance but you can avoid touristy prices by preparing your own snacks for the trip.